-What could they possibly look like at the cartographic level, on a map?
-What would their topography be like?
+What could they possibly look like at the cartographic level?
+On a map, what would their topography be like?
 Could they be adjacent to each other?
 Parallel to each other?
 Is one an inversion of the other?

-It’s quite a puzzler, really, till it dawns that it takes place in an urban setting, which takes off the notion of parallel universes—the concept that more than one object can occupy the same space.
+It’s quite a puzzler, really, till it dawns on you that it takes place in an urban setting, which takes off the notion of parallel universes—the concept that more than one object can occupy the same space.

-These are “overlapping cities,” one layered on top of another like a deck of cards, with three kinds of locations: “total” (that lie within the same city), “alter” (that falls entirely in the other city), and “crosshatched” (areas that exist in both cities.)
+These are “overlapping cities,” one layered on top of another like a deck of cards, with three kinds of locations: “total” (that lie within the same city), “alter” (that falls entirely in the other city) and “crosshatched” (areas that exist in both cities.)
 In The Encyclopedia of Fantasy, John Clute defines a crosshatched region as one that’s simultaneously inhabited by two or more worlds.

 A description of localities that straddle both cities: